 Cost of debts:-

-The cost which companies paid in case of borrowing debts which secured against assets kept as a security and also expected to receive high risk along with.
-The rate of cost on debts is decided by benchmark rate which is launched in stock exchanged and all other capital & money markets.
+The cost which companies paid in case of borrowing debts which secured against assets kept as security and also expected to receive high risk along with.
+The rate of cost on debts is decided by the benchmark rate which is launched in stock exchanged and all other capital & money markets.

 Cost of debts= I (1-Tax)

 Interest is represented by (I).
-Interest is paid as a rent on the use of the finance into business for its operating and financial activities.
+Interest is paid as rent on the use of the finance into business for its operating and financial activities.

 Cost of preference share:-

 The preference share capital is different from the ordinary share capital on the basis of some basic features.

 1. Preference shareholder has a preference on receiving the dividend and also received the high and fixed return than the equity share.